 Currently, I am a postdoctoral researcher with the Irvine Network on Interventions in Development in the School of Education at UC Irvine.
-Prior to joining INID in 2015, I spent a year as a National Poverty Fellow, working with the University of Wisconsin Institute for Research on Poverty and the Office of Planning, Research and Evaluation under the Administration for Children and Families, Department of Health and Human Services.
+Prior to joining INID in 2015, I spent a year as a National Poverty Fellow, working with the University of Wisconsin Institute for Research on Poverty and the Office of Planning, Research and Evaluation under the Administration for Children and Families in the Department of Health and Human Services.
 I am on the 2016-2017 job market and plan to attend both APPAM and AEA.

 I have taught introductory economics courses in macro, micro and general economics.